Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 </p>

 ### 3.3 Evaluate Performance
-The performance of the traditional pandas data loading was measured next, as shown in **Figure 3.3.1**.
+The performance of the traditional pandas data loading was measured next, as shown in Figure 3.3.1.
 The total memory consumed by the process (in megabytes) was computed by taking the difference between `mem_after` and `mem_before` (both obtained via `psutil.Process(os.getpid()).memory_info().rss`) and dividing by 1024².
 The duration of the loading step was determined by subtracting `start_time` from `end_time`.
-Finally, both the peak process memory increase (2992.44 MB) and the total execution time (57.97 seconds) were displayed, as shown in **Figure 3.3.2**, underscoring the need for optimization when handling very large CSV files.
+Finally, both the peak process memory increase (2992.44 MB) and the total execution time (57.97 seconds) were displayed, as shown in Figure 3.3.2, underscoring the need for optimization when handling very large CSV files.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9b172050-f6d4-4ee7-98d6-71f06de39394" alt="img">